SeldonIO/seldon-core/samples/pipeline-examples.md

-## Seldon V2 Non Kubernetes Pipeline Examples
+## Seldon V2 Pipeline Examples

+This notebook illustrates a series of Pipelines showing of different ways of combining flows of data and conditional logic.
+We assume you have Seldon Core V2 running locally.

+### Models Used

+ * `gs://seldon-models/triton/simple` an example Triton tensorflow model that takes 2 inputs INPUT0 and INPUT1 and adds them to produce OUTPUT0 and also subtracts INPUT1 from INPUT0 to produce OUTPUT1.
+See [here](https://github.com/triton-inference-server/server/tree/main/docs/examples/model_repository/simple) for the original source code and license.
+ * Other models can be found at https://github.com/SeldonIO/triton-python-examples

 ### Model Chaining

 Chain the output of one model into the next.
-Also shows chaning the tensor names via `tensorMap` to conform to the inputs of the second model.
+Also shows chaning the tensor names via `tensorMap` to conform to the expected input tensor names of the second model.

 ```bash